 - Offer a complimentary and much needed layer of defense if you are leveraging all the email security features of Office 365 such as archiving and Data Leak Prevention (DLP).

-IRONSCALES is an automated phishing detection and remediation platform that offers and additional layer of protection with security in the mailbox itself.
+IRONSCALES is an automated phishing detection and remediation platform that offers an additional layer of protection with security in the mailbox itself.

 A major part of the platform is IronSights, the most advanced mailbox-level anomaly detection, based on a patented contextual and human behavioral analysis that proactively combats impersonation and spoofing emails in real-time.
 IronSights was built to automatically find the malicious emails that were sophisticated enough to bypass MS Office ATP and land in inboxes.
 Using machine learning algorithms, IronSights continuously studies every employee's inbox to detect anomalies and communication habits based on a sophisticated user behavioral analysis.
 All suspicious emails are visually flagged the second an email hits an inbox, and a quick button link inside Outlook & Gmail toolbar enables instant SOC team notification while prompting security tools for further investigation and immediate remediation.

 Acting as a Virtual Security member to flag suspicious emails as they hit the user’s inbox, IronSights utilizes machine intelligence to reduce the risk of human error in identifying malicious emails, and it gives organizations a mailbox-layer of defense to ensure unprecedented protection and threat remediation.
 And when an attack is detected or reported by end users, IronTraps, our automated incident response module, kicks into action with fully-automated remediation and enterprise-wide removal of all malicious emails even if there are no indicators of compromise unlike ATP's Zero Hour Auto Purge (ZAP) that can only remediate malware that has reached users’ inboxes based on content scanned by the AV and Sandbox.